conterra/mapapps-streamlayer/README.md

   }
 }
 ```
-3. At least add the StreamLayer to the operational layers.
+- Finally add the StreamLayer to the operational layers.
 ```
 "operationalLayer": [
   {